Call me back, please

 • Frozen pipe can explode, resulting in an expensive repair bill

 Whether you own a residential home or a commercial building, isolation of utilities and drain down is recommended.
 This is often an insurance requirement, along with regular visits to the property.
-If you live far away from the property and looking to sell, we can agree to buy your property in ‘as is’ condition and take care of these issues.
+If you live far away from the property and are looking to sell, we can agree to buy your property in ‘as is’ condition and take care of these issues.

 When a property is empty, you are liable for public injury claims.
 Whether a criminal or a curious child enters a vacant property and becomes injured due to fire, electricity or gas sparks, the owner becomes liable by ambulance chasing solicitors.